Brah, aka Shaka XL, is a 1.5m / 40in flying wing with flaps and ailerons that provides you with ultimate control over your RC Glider.

 Also, choose if you would prefer four servos, or just two, w/o flaps.

-Choosing the above will influence the parts you will need to modify further in the build.
+Choosing the above will influence the parts you need to modify further in the build.

-For representation purposes, we will describe the four-servo build option in the low-drag configuration as requiring the most modifications.
+For representation purposes, we will describe the four-servo build option in the low-drag configuration as the one requiring the most modifications.

 Radio Settings for OpenTX/EdgeTX